 Impressively, I received a call within 48 hours of submitting our True Traveller claim advising that the money was being transferred to our banks as we speak – it arrived the next day!
 It was such a relief because we’d have been almost broke if we hadn’t had our travel insurance.
 It also gave us one less thing to worry about in a very difficult time, leaving us free to be there for our family.
 Happily, things turned out much better than expected with Mum, but even so, we’re so glad we had insurance which enabled us to return to the UK when needed.

 I honestly can’t speak highly enough of True Traveller and their fantastic customer service!
-We’ll definitely be using them again when we head off in a few months’ time
+We’ve continued to use them on our next travels too.

 Hopefully, these stories have given you a good overview of both companies.
 They should help you decide if one of them is the best option for long-term travel insurance to give you peace of mind and protection when travelling.